Every Altis environment can have many domains configured, allowing seamless use of multisite across your network.

 Altis automatically issues SSL certificates and configures the CDN to serve these certificates to users.
 When adding a new domain, verification will be required to ensure that you control the domain.

-These records can be added before the regular web CNAME records are added, allowing Altis to verify your domain ahead of switch-over.
+These records must be added before the regular web CNAME records are added, allowing Altis to verify your domain ahead of switch-over.
 These will not conflict with existing records, and will have no user impact.

-Once Altis has been configured, the final step is to route your custom domain to your Altis environment.
+The final step is to route your custom domain to your Altis environment.
 This is done by adding a

 CNAME DNS record for your domain or subdomains.